 Experiencing a Disney vacation with our five adult children and their families is a hoot!
 The pictures, dinners, rides, jokes, and puke stories create lasting and bonding memories.
 How do you plan to take fifteen people to the ‘happiest place on earth’?
+The key to planning a Disney family vacation is communication.

 1. Family Meeting